dtuma/processdash/processdash/README-build.txt

      spend a lot of time thrashing each time files in its output directory are changed by ant.

-   * The process dashboard is designed to run from within its packaged jarfile.
-If you run directly from compiled .class files (the default behavior when choosing "Run As > Java Application" from within Eclipse), you may encounter unusual errors or behaviors.
-     For running or debugging from within Eclipse, create a launcher with these properties:
+   * For running or debugging from within Eclipse, create a launcher with these properties:

      - The main class is net.sourceforge.processdash.ProcessDashboard

-     - The classpath is your JRE, followed by the "pspdash.jar" file in the "dist" subdirectory of the project.
-DON'T include the project itself as part of the classpath.

-     - The sourcepath SHOULD contain the project itself as an entry.

      - The working directory should a directory on your hard drive somewhere, where dashboard data files can be stored.
 You